 Throughout the year, we conduct campus tours and information sessions.

-Additionally, if you can suggest other ways in which we can partner with your organization or school, please don’t hesitate to email firstname.lastname@example.org directly.
+Additionally, if you can suggest other ways in which we can partner with your organization or school, please don’t hesitate to email us at firstname.lastname@example.org.

 Barnard College provides an unparalleled education for women.
 Here, women can do or be anything.
 A common thread is the passion to make the world a better place and many Barnard women pass through our gates ready with the raw materials and eager to be inspired toward that end.

-Resources dedicated to Access, Opportunity and Success are outlined below.
+Resources for Access, Opportunity and Success are listed below

 Central to the Barnard mission is access.
 The Office of Admissions partners with college-access organizations nationwide to increase opportunities for the young women of color who show great promise and potential for success.
 Every Admissions Officer incorporates visits to organizations like these during her recruitment travel.